mt-tachibana-fukuoka-hiking-peak

 Pack a good lunch, lace up your shoes, and head to Mt.
 Tachibana for a great afternoon in Fukuoka!

-This book is a visual introduction to the grandeur of Japan’s Kyushu region.
-The 80 pages containing full-color photographs and text depict various spots for sightseeing, enjoying nature, and experiencing seasonal festivals.
+This book is a visual introduction to Japan’s Kyushu region.
+The over 60 pages of full-color photos and text depict various spots for sightseeing, enjoying nature, and experiencing seasonal festivals.
 Enjoy perusing the pages and discovering Kyushu’s less-traveled treasures!
-Ships to the US and Japan.
+Ships internationally.

 Are you looking for other articles about outdoor activities to do in Kyushu?
 Check out these!